NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 .. code-block:: shell

-   $ conda activate eeg-notebooks
+   $ conda activate eeg-expy
    $ pip install ipykernel
-   $ python -m ipykernel install --user --name eeg-notebooks
+   $ python -m ipykernel install --user --name eeg-expy

 In windows, if the above is causing errors, the following commands may help: